How to Measure for Roman Shades?

 Step 1:

-Measure and Mark for Rod Installation
+Measure & Mark for Rod Installation

 Step 2: